TEXT WISH TO 70111 TO DONATE £3 A MONTH

 John, from Carnforth in Lancashire, was born with kidney problems.
-Dialysis helped for 18 months, but this led to fluid overload and at one point his family almost lost him.
-John needed a kidney transplant and, fortunately, his mum Marie was a good match.
+Dialysis helped at first, but at one point his family almost lost him.
+John needed an urgent kidney transplant and, fortunately, his mum Marie was a good match.
 She successfully donated her kidney to him when he was three.
 Since then, both Marie and her husband Andrew - who are keen runners - have taken part in marathons to fundraise for kidney research charities.

 What to Choose?

 When it came to choosing his wish, John wondered if he could have his own petrol-powered go kart.
 But he also loves music and drumming, so he was also keen to meet the artist Stormzy.
 However, he decided that he’d really like an inspirational experience and wished to meet an RAF pilot so he could ask them questions and maybe even see a military jet up close.

 John’s Wishgranter, Hollie made some enquiries and went one step further - arranging for him to meet a team from the Red Arrows at RAF Scampton.

 John’s family drove to the air base in Lincoln just before their home county went into local lockdown again, in September 2020, and stayed overnight.

 The next morning, they were escorted to Red Arrows headquarters to watch an air display.
 They had a socially distanced photo taken with the Red Arrows pilots from those aircraft; had an engineering tour and then got to look through the pilots’ flying equipment.
 After the air display the team had a debrief and John got to quiz them about their roles flying Hawk fast-jets.